 The Texas School Coalition brings together public school districts interested in improving the state school finance laws for all districts – focusing specifically on all Chapter 41 districts.
 We provide research, information and consultation regarding school finance developments and legislation.

 The Texas Education Code designates a school district as a “Chapter 41 District” when the district’s property wealth exceeds $319,500 per student (as calculated per student in Weighted Average Daily Attendance).
 This makes the district subject to the “Robin Hood” provisions in state law.

 The Texas School Coalition represents school districts that return tax dollars raised from their local homeowners and businesses to the state.
-Since 1993, these Chapter 41 districts have given more than $24 billion to the state budget and they are now contributing more than $2.5 billion annually.
+Since 1993, these Chapter 41 districts have given $27 billion to the state budget and they are now contributing more than $1.9 billion annually.

 Districts subject to Robin Hood reflect the diversity that is Texas.
 We are large, small, and mid-size.
 We are urban, rural, and suburban.
 We are growing, shrinking, and stable in our enrollment.

 Property wealth isn’t the same as personal wealth, and many property wealthy districts serve some of the most economically poor in the state.
 Our students and parents reflect the ethnic and economic diversity of all families in Texas.
 They have the same talents and dreams of all Texans.
 We are committed to the success of public education for all students in Texas.

 If you have any questions about our organization, please contact us:

 Austin, Texas 78746